SalvisAtt/VA-app/README.md

 ├── app/
 │   ├── __init__.py
 │   ├── chat.py         # Main chat app file
-│   ├── config.json
+│   ├── config.json     # set API URL and GPT thread ID here
-and conversation (optional, for the future)
 │
 ├── .gitignore          # Add filenames you do not want to be added to your repository here ├── requirements.txt    # Dependencies